Afro–Puerto Ricans: Royal Decree of Graces of 1789

 The native-born Puerto Ricans (criollos) who wanted to serve in the regular Spanish army petitioned the Spanish Crown for that right.
 In 1741, the Spanish government established the Regimiento Fijo de Puerto Rico.
 Many of the former slaves, now freedmen, joined either the Fijo or the local civil militia.
-Puerto Ricans of African ancestry played an instrumental role in the defeat of Sir Ralph Abercromby in the British invasion of Puerto Rico in 1797.
+Puerto Ricans of African descent played an instrumental role in the defeat of an invasion of Puerto Rico in 1797 by British forces under Sir Ralph Abercromby.

-Despite these paths to freedom, from 1790 onwards, the number of slaves more than doubled in Puerto Rico as a result of the dramatic expansion of the sugar industry in the island.
-Every aspect of sugar cultivation, harvesting and processing was arduous and harsh.
-Many slaves died on the sugar plantations.